 As much as possible, keep your hands off your face, especially away from your nose, mouth, and eyes.
 If you’re around kids, try to prevent them from doing the same or from putting anything in their mouths.

 This will help prevent any illness you do contract from progressing farther than it should in addition to protecting the people around you.
-As much as possible, avoid going to work, running errands, or anywhere else that you might come into contact with others.
-If your kids get sick, keep them home from school.
+As much as possible, avoid running errands; instead, reach out to loved ones, contact neighbors through Nextdoor, or sign up for a no-contact food delivery service.

 Practicing a generally healthy lifestyle will support your immune system and help you to stay generally well and to better fight off illness.
 Eat healthy foods, stay hydrated, get sufficient sleep, be physically active, and take a multivitamin.

 If you are healthy, no. Both the CDC and the surgeon general have asked that healthy individuals stop buying face masks and N95 respirators because these are needed by healthcare professionals and those with compromised immune systems.
 The panicked purchasing of these masks has caused price gouging and counterfeits, both of which are deleterious to public welfare.

 Only healthcare professionals, caretakers, and those who have been told to wear a mask by a medical specialist should wear N95 respirators.

 First, you should know the common symptoms of the coronavirus according to the World Health Organization:

 If you’re exhibiting any of these symptoms, be they from a common cold or something more serious, you should stay home to take care of yourself and avoid infecting others.
 If you’re worried, call your medical professional to determine if you need an evaluation.